DigitalzombieTLD/TLD-Developer-Console/README.md

 Example:
 "DeveloperConsole.GearList.RemoveFromConsole("GEAR_BearHide", true);"

-First argument: itemname (works with or without gear_ prefix) Second argument: If true the adding fails silently, if its set to false a notification will appear in the console and log
+First argument: itemname (works with or without gear_ prefix), upper/lower case does not matter Second argument: If true the adding fails silently, if its set to false a notification will appear in the console and log